NBISweden/workshop-reproducible-research/docs/snakemake.md

 You might wonder where Snakemake keeps track of all these things?
 It stores all information in a hidden subdirectory called `.snakemake`.
 This is convenient since it's easy to delete if you don't need it anymore and everything is contained in the project directory.
 Just be sure to add it to `.gitignore` so that you don't end up tracking it.

 By now you should be familiar with the basic functionality of Snakemake, and you can build advanced workflows with only the features we have discussed here.
-There's a lot we haven't covered though, in particular when it comes to making your workflow more flexible and reusable.
-In the following section we will start with a workflow that is functional but not very flexible.
-We will then gradually improve on it and at the same time showcase some Snakemake features we haven't discussed yet.
-Note that this can get a little complex at times, so if you felt that this section was a struggle then you can move on to one of the other tutorials instead.
+There's a lot we haven't covered though, in particular when it comes to making your workflow more reusable.
+In the following section we will start with a workflow that is fully functional but not very flexible.
+We will then gradually improve on it, and at the same time showcase some Snakemake features we haven't discussed yet.
+Note that this can get a little complex at times, so if you felt that this section was a struggle then you should move on to one of the other tutorials instead.

+!!! note "Quick recap"
+    In this section we've learnt:

+    * How to use `--dag` and `--rulegraph` for visualizing the job and rule graphs, respectively.
+    * How to force Snakemake to rerun relevant parts of the workflow after there have been changes.
+    * How logging in Snakemake works.

 ## RNA-seq analysis of MRSA
 As you might remember from the [intro](index.md), we are attempting to understand how lytic bacteriophages can be used as a future therapy for the multiresistant bacteria MRSA (methicillin-resistant _Staphylococcus aureus_).
 In order to do this we have performed RNA-seq of three strains, one test and two controls.
 We've set up a Snakemake workflow for the RNA-seq analysis and it seems to be running nicely.
 We'd now like to modify this workflow to make it more flexible and reproducible.